 scaleUp stabilization window of 30 seconds is generally recommended, unless indicated otherwise in Couchbase Cluster Auto-scaling Best Practices.

 About Exposed Metrics

 Metrics play the most important role in Couchbase cluster auto-scaling.
 Metrics provide the means for the Horizontal Pod Autoscaler to measure cluster performance and respond accordingly when target thresholds are crossed.
 The Horizontal Pod Autoscaler can only monitor metrics through the Kubernetes API, therefore metrics affecting the Couchbase cluster must be exposed within the Kubernetes cluster in order to provide auto-scaling capabilities.

 memory from pods and nodes are collected by Metrics Server, and exposed through the Kubernetes Metrics API.

 Metrics Server may not be deployed by default in your Kubernetes cluster.

 You can run the following command to check if Metrics Server is properly installed and exposing the necessary resource metrics:

 APIResourceList with the type of resources that can be fetched.

 If you receive a

-NotFound error then you will need to install the metrics-server, if you plan on performing autoscaling based on values from the resource metrics API.
+NotFound error, then you’ll need to install Metrics Server if you plan on performing auto-scaling based on resource metrics.

 $ kubectl get --raw /apis/custom.metrics.k8s.io/v1beta1